CementDAO/Contracts/contracts/README.md

 Fees.sol implements the formulas for calculating transaction fees as detailed in the CementDAO white paper.

-## Governance - Distributed Autonomous Organization
+## MIXRGovernance - Distributed Autonomous Organization

 ## Utilities